 Fun Facts about Shodo:

-1. Japanese students learn Shodo as a subject at school – like you might do during handwriting classes.
+1. Japanese students learn Shodo as a subject at school – as you might do during handwriting classes.
 However, this is practiced often in weekly classes starting as young as grade three or four.
 Some children even attend afternoon clubs or weekend classes so they can perfect their Shodo or Calligraphy skills.

 2. In order to be considered a professional in Shodo, you will need to study harder Shodo lessons in middle school and senior school.
-Afterwards, you will need to study Calligraphy and Shodo at university.
+Afterward, you will need to study Calligraphy and Shodo at university.
 Many professionals say that their true studying started after they had a master who retaught them the basics.

 3. Calligraphy or Shodo competitions have become very popular in recent years.
 Instead of painting while sitting down, groups of students – usually girls – paint positive messages while music plays.
 Points are given throughout the competition based on how well they paint, but also how well they do it to the music, and how much dancing is involved.
-The creativity is amazing as paint brushes for this competition range from your small typical art brush to mops which need two or more girls to paint with!
+The creativity is amazing as paintbrushes for this competition range from your small typical art brush to mops which need two or more girls to paint with!
 Watch the movie Shodo Girls if you are interested!

 5. Even though Japanese characters have a different stroke order, they also have a different way of reading as well.
 In Western cultures, we read pages left to right.
 In Japan, the way to correctly read is right to left.
 This is the same way they write across a page as well!